mdsol/ephemeral_raid_cookbook/README.md

 Description
 ===========

-This cookbook exists to automatically make and mount raid arrays using all the Ephemeral EC2 disks it can find present to the system it runs on.
+This cookbook exists to automatically make and mount raid arrays using all the Ephemeral block devices (aka "disks", but we cannot know for sure what they are) it can find present to the system it runs on.

-These disks typically have higher performance than EBS volumes and due to their Ephemeral nature are ideal for high-IO throw-away work or clustered loads that run with sufficient levels of distributed data redundancy: i.e. multi-AZ or multi-region data replication.
+These block devices typically have higher performance than EBS volumes and due to their Ephemeral nature are ideal for high-IO throw-away work or clustered loads that run with sufficient levels of distributed data redundancy: i.e. multi-AZ or multi-region data replication.

-These disks also happen to be included with the instance you choose - at no extra cost.
+These block devices are also typically included with the instance you choose - at no extra cost.

-Amazon are sneaky however, since only one of these disks are mountable by default when you launch an instance without requisite device mappings.
+Cloud providers may be sneaky however, since only one of these block devices are available by default when you launch an instance without requisite block device mappings.

-See the Usage section for further info on how to get the drives to show up.
+See the Usage section for further info on how to get the drives to show up in one example.

 Use Case
 ========

-See http://aws.amazon.com/ec2/instance-types/ for an up to date list of how many Ephemeral disks there are for each instance type - these disks are otherwise referred to as 'Instance Storage'.
+For EC2: See http://aws.amazon.com/ec2/instance-types/ for an up to date list of how many ephemeral block devices/disks there are for each instance type - these devices/disks are otherwise referred to as 'Instance Storage'.

-This recipe is only really worth using if there is more than one disk available.
+This recipe is only really worth using if there is more than one block device available.
 At the time of writing the instances that this cookbook suits being run upon are:

 * `m1.large` 2 x 420 HDD
 * `m1.xlarge` 4 x 420 HDD